-Here in these lines after discussion with Marcellus and Horatio, Hamlet thinks that if it is, indeed, the Ghost of his father, it means there is some foul play.
-The Ghost appears to inform him about something that he does not know.
-Therefore, this Ghost is deus ex machina in Hamlet.
+In these lines, after discussion with Marcellus and Horatio, Hamlet thinks that if it is, indeed, the ghost of his father, there must be some foul play.
+The ghost appears to inform Hamlet about something that he does not know.
+Therefore, this ghost is deus ex machina in Hamlet.

-This is dramatic irony because the king knows that has committed a murder, which is a fault if compared to what he states about the mourning of Hamlet, which is not.
+This is dramatic irony, because the king knows that he has committed a murder, which is a fault if compared to what he states about the mourning of Hamlet, which is not.
 Therefore, this haunts him throughout the play.

-Pun means play upon words.
+Pun means a play upon words.
 Hamlet is a master in playing with words throughout the play.
-For example, when King Claudius asks him;
+For example, when King Claudius asks him:

-Foreshadow is a literary device that shows a warning or sign of something sinister.
-The appearance of the Ghost, or its news and the behavior of Hamlet are both foreshadowing in this scene.
-For example, Hamlet says,
+Foreshadow is a literary device that shows a warning or sign of something sinister to come.
+The appearance of the Ghost, and its news and the behavior of Hamlet, are both foreshadowing in this scene.
+For example, Hamlet says:

 “My father’s spirit—in arms!
 All is not well”